 I’ve been making yogurt since I was in high school, and my go-to is a yogurt maker, or I use my Instant Pot.
 It’s super easy to make yogurt.
 For roughly $1.65 (depends on the cost of milk/gallon), I can make eight 4oz containers of yogurt in the yogurt maker, or a quart in the InstantPot.

 A similar size container of plain yogurt goes for 89 cents at the grocery store.

 All I have to do is put the milk mixture in the yogurt maker containers, set the timer and refrigerate the finished containers of yogurt 11 hours later.

-Recently, I have been using my Instant Pot 6 quart DUO to make yogurt.
+Recently, I have been using my Instant Pot to make yogurt.
 The results are even better than using a yogurt maker!

 And as I write this post, a nice roast beef is cooking in the oven.
 Later, I’ll make gravy and garlic mashed potatoes to have for dinner, and use some of the sliced roast for sandwiches during the week, made with some yummy homemade bread.

-These are just a few of the foods to cook from scratch that can save you money.
+These are just a few examples of how cooking from scratch can save money.
 I will keep adding more and more money-saving recipes and tips here on this site, so be sure to visit often!

-Remember, your mileage my vary according to the costs of items in your area and what you grow yourself – which is a whole other post.
+Remember, your mileage may vary according to the costs of items in your area and what you grow yourself – which is a whole other post.

 Click on the photo to read: